How We Evaluate

 Clarity and effectiveness of your explanations

-• Organizing thoughts logically
+• Organizing thoughts in a logical flow

-• Using appropriate terminology
+• Using terminology appropriately

 • Explaining complex ideas simply

-Structure and Clarity
+Structure

 Organization and coherence of responses